leobudima/elogii-blog/content/delivery-management-software-for-restaurants-dark-kitchens.md

 For example, a temperature monitoring app that maintains the freshness of your food, or an order management system you use to receive and send out orders.

-On the other hand, this type of software is also modulated.
+On the other hand, delivery management software is also modulated.

 It contains all of the tools you need to increase the speed, efficiency, and accuracy of your food delivery.

-From [**route optimization software**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/) components to delivery scheduling and tracking, down to a delivery app for drivers and delivery agents - it’s all built into the software.
+From [**route optimization software**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/) components to delivery scheduling and tracking, down to a delivery app for drivers and delivery agents - it’s all built into the software for food delivery.

 But that doesn’t mean you need to take it all.
 You can choose different plans tailored to your needs or hand-select components for your delivery.